Swapnil230498/Deep-learning-based-Product_Recommendor_System/README.md

 # Product_Recommender_System
-This self-project involves creating and deployment of ResNET50 CNN using streamlit.
-Once an image is uploaded on the respective website, automatic 5 closest suggestions are provided to the user.
+This self-project involves creating and deployment of recommender system using streamlit and ResNET50 CNN model.
+Once an Image gets uploaded to the created website, top 5 closest products will be recommended to the user automatically.

 # **Plan Of Attack:**